Our tour of Europe

 Instagram

-I consider myself a Facebook novice, but I am less than a novice at Instagram.
+I consider myself a Facebook novice, but I’m even less experienced with Instagram.
 There is probably a word for it (Luddite comes to mind).
 You can consider my FoxRVTravel Instagram account haphazard at best.
-I’m not going to load all my pictures onto Instagram or Facebook, but something posted on Instagram every few days should also alert you to a new blog post.
+I won’t be posting all my pictures on Instagram or Facebook, but I’ll post something every few days to let you know about a new blog post.

 I hope you enjoy visiting my blog, and I promise to update it frequently.